-On this day in 1784, John Wesley charters the first Methodist Church in the United States.
+On February 28, 1784, John Wesley charters the first Methodist Church in the United States.
 Despite the fact that he was an Anglican, Wesley saw the need to provide church structure for his followers after the Anglican Church abandoned its American believers during the American Revolution.

 Wesley first brought his evangelical brand of methodical Anglicanism to colonial Georgia from 1735 to 1737 in the company of his brother Charles, with whom he had founded the ascetic Holy Club at Oxford University.
 This first venture onto American soil was not a great success.
 Wesley became embittered from a failed love affair and was unable to win adherents to his studious practices.
 However, while in Georgia, he became acquainted with the German Moravians, who hoped to establish a settlement in the colony.
 The meeting proved momentous, as it was at a Moravian meeting upon his return to London that Wesley felt he had a true experience of God’s grace.